olegru/lumberjack/wp-content/plugins/wp-social-likes/readme.txt

 = 1.
 Is it possible to place social buttons above the content of the page/post? =

 Yes.
 By default plugin places social buttons after page/post content.
-We find it reasonable to view content before sharing it with others.
+We find it reasonable to view a post before sharing it with others.
-But you could place buttons before or even before-and-after page/post content using hidden feature:
+But you can place buttons before or even before-and-after page/post content using hidden feature:

 1. Go to options list of your WordPress site: /wp-admin/options.php
 2. Find 'sociallikes_placement' option
 3. Assign one of these values to it: before, after, before-after
 4. Don't forget to apply changes with 'Save Changes' button

+Sometimes WordPress options don't save because of a WP bug.
+To fix it, you may need to set the max_input_vars PHP variable to a greater value.

-Also you could insert buttons in an excerpt, see question 4 for details.
+Also you can insert buttons in post excerpts, see question 4 for details.

 = 2.
 Is it possible to use different language (locale) for plugin than the default locale of Wordpress? =

 Yes.
 By default plugin uses the same language (locale) as Wordpress does.
 If there is no translation for this locale, plugin would use English as a default language.
 We find it suitable for most cases.
-But you could change plugin language (locale) using hidden feature:
+But you can change plugin language (locale) using hidden feature:

 1. First of all check whether plugin has translation to your language or not.
 If it does, go further.
 If not, contribute translation! :)
 2. Go to options list of your WordPress site: /wp-admin/options.php